maddinkunze/handcode/README.md

 ##### Swap X/Y Axis (Rotate 90°)

 This checkbox should be set if you want to mount the paper perpendicular to your CNC/3D Printer.
 Usually the GCode generated will write each line along the X-Axis and lines below each other along the Y-Axis.
-By checking this box, the GCode will move the tool head along its Y Axis while writing each line and along the X axis when going to the next line
+By checking this box, the GCode will move the tool head along its Y Axis while writing each line and along the X axis when going to the next line.

 ## Features